PilzDE/.github/development_guidelines.md

 [ROS wiki](http://wiki.ros.org/rosconsole#Configuration).

 ### How-to write proper tests
 Although it sounds like a rather easy job, writing good tests is quite hard.
-During the development, we came up with a number of rules which (we think) improve the quality of tests.
+During the development, we came up with a number of guidelines which (we think) improve the quality of tests.

-#### Rule: *Each test should only test one objective*
+#### Advise: *Each test should only test one objective*
 Testing more than one objective makes a test more difficult to understand.
 Why?
 - Each additional objective increases the number of requirements which have